MarioCodes/dotnet-playground/README.md

 .NET projects compilation to test C# features

 ## razor-pages
 .NET project to test Razor Pages features.
 CRUD example.
+It includes EF Core as ORM and a local database.